DCT

 • Case Identification: 1:25-cv-09254, S.D.N.Y., 11/05/2025

-• Venue Allegations: Plaintiff alleges venue is proper because Defendant is a New York company with its principal place of business in the district, has a regular and established place of business in the district, and has committed acts of infringement in the district.
+• Venue Allegations: Plaintiff alleges venue is proper in the Southern District of New York because Defendant maintains a regular and established place of business in the district and has allegedly committed acts of infringement there.

-• Core Dispute: Plaintiff alleges that Defendant’s phone accessory products infringe a patent related to magnetic mounts for electronic devices that include supplemental physical support structures.
+• Core Dispute: Plaintiff alleges that Defendant’s phone accessory products infringe a patent related to magnetic mounts for electronic devices that include an integrated, movable support leg.

 Case Timeline